2026 Texas Attorney General election

-The 2026 Texas Attorney General election is scheduled to take place on November 3, 2026, to elect the Attorney General of Texas.
-Incumbent Republican Attorney General Ken Paxton is eligible to run for re-election to a fourth term in office, but is instead running for U.S. Senate against incumbent John Cornyn.
+The 2026 Texas Attorney General election is scheduled to take place on November 3, 2026, to elect the attorney general of Texas.
+Incumbent Republican attorney general Ken Paxton declined to seek re-election to a fourth term, running for the U.S. senate against incumbent John Cornyn in the primary, and Democratic nominee James Talarico in the general election.
+Primary elections were held on March 3, and primary runoffs were held on May 26.
+Republicans nominated State Senator Mayes Middleton, while the Democrats nominated state senator Nathan Johnson.